Managing small-acreage horse farms in Central and Eastern Oregon

 Manage grazing to maintain vigorous growth and long-term stands of desired pasture plants

-The first principle of good grazing management is to never graze the grass too short.
-The optimum height for most pasture grasses in central and eastern Oregon is between 3 and 8 inches tall.
-The ideal height depends on the species and on whether the pasture is irrigated or dryland.
+The first principle of good grazing management is never to graze the grass too short.
+The optimum height for most pasture grasses in Central and Eastern Oregon is between 3 and 8 inches.
+The ideal height varies depending on the species and whether the pasture is irrigated or dryland.
 The minimum height should never be less than 3 inches.

 When grasses are between 3 and 8 inches tall, they are in what is called the “vegetative” stage because the grass is very leafy.
-At this stage, the grass is high in nutrients and very competitive with weeds.
+At this stage, the grass is high in nutrients and competes well against with weeds.

 Grass that is grazed too short is weakened, takes a long time to regrow and is susceptible to competition from weeds.
-Grazing too short and too often is overgrazing.
+Overgrazing is grazing too short and too often.
 Allowing horses to graze grass shorter than 3 inches also increases the chance that they will become infected by parasites because the majority of parasite larvae found on forage plants live on the lower part of the grass plant.

 The three grazing strategies discussed below fit well with the use of a dry lot and are good options for small-acreage horse operations.
 The best option for your farm will depend on your goals and whether your farm is irrigated or dryland.
 These approaches vary in their ability to maintain pasture cover and reduce the risk of overgrazing.
 The proper choice involves balancing effectiveness against your management time, expense and expertise.